pengvyn/kavpix-code/src/essays/number-tree/essay.md

 Then, for the parsed, if `parsed` is `null`, it means that this number is the first part of the expression.
 Which means nothing needs to be done, so `newParsed` gets set to `newBranch`.
 If it isn't `null`, though, `parsed` and `newBranch` need to be combined using the operator in `waiting`.

-The next expected from here is only `["operator", "paran"]`.
-Other than an operator, or a `)` (closed parantheses), nothing else can come after a number.
+The next expected from here is only `["operator", "group"]`.
+Other than an operator, or a `)` (closed parentheses), nothing else can come after a number.

 `newWaiting` is just the default `Waiting`.